Ashgen12/deep-research-ai-agent/README.md

 *   📧 Email: ashunaukari01@gmail.com
 *   🌐 GitHub: Ashgen12

-Enjoy using the Deep Research Agent for the Indian Stock Market! 🚀
+Enjoy using the Deep Research AI Agent for the Indian Stock Market! 🚀